austinshin/recommendation-service/README.md

 # recommendation-service
-collaboration-filtering and content-filtering recommendation service for backazon
+collaboration-filtering and content-filtering recommendation microservice backend API for backazon